-Other options include hotel-related cards such as The Starwood Preferred Guest Credit Card.
+Other options include hotel-related cards such as The Starwood Preferred Guest Credit Card (Note: This card is no longer available.
+See Marriott Bonvoy).
 Or, if next year’s trip is by plane, just put all your purchases on an airline points card such as the ScotiaGold Passport VISA, which gives new signups 5,000 bonus points, offers 5 per cent cash back on travel purchases, and also includes comprehensive travel insurance coverage.

 Of course, there’s nothing wrong with a good old cash back card such as the MBNA Smart Cash MasterCard, which offers 5 per cent cash back on gas and groceries for the first six months, and no annual fee.

 Keep Track of Treats

 The main problem with doing all your holiday spending on a credit card is you don’t tend to track how much you’re shelling out.
 Between meals, gas, entrance fees, hotel and little purchases like sunscreen and souvenirs, it can add up.
 But you don’t realize it until you open that bill later on!